720kb/butler/README.md

 ###What is this?

-**Butler.js** is the voice driven and portable major-domo, for your personal needs.
+**Butler.js** is the voice driven, portable, major-domo, for your personal needs.

-You can easily customize it to your needs and _"Sir"_ ... he will never never betray you.
+You can easily customize it to your needs and _"Sir"_ ... he will never betray you.

 Butler is developed with the aim of making life simpler for developers and designers, specially in debugging/drafting.